 The customer lifecycle refers to the process of prospects being aware of a product, purchasing from a brand, and, ideally, becoming long-term clients.
-Using the Lifecycle map you can monitor the distribution of customers between different lifecycle stages.
-Also, you can track transitions between different stages to understand your customers' journey better.
+Using the Lifecycle map, you can monitor the distribution of customers between different lifecycle stages.
+Also, you can track transitions between different stages to better understand your customers' journey.

-To access Lifecycle map, navigate to Audience > Customer Breakdown:
+To access the Lifecycle map, navigate to Audience → Customer Breakdown.

-If you scroll down, you can access a full Lifecycle map, which shows different groups of your customers based on number of orders and money spent:
+If you scroll down, you can access a full Lifecycle map, which shows different groups of your customers based on the number of orders and money spent.

 The transition from a recent customer to a customer that needs nurturing (same for champions or loyalists) happens when a specific amount of days lapses from the last order.
 We determine this number of days by looking at the typical behavior across all returning customers in your store.